 - 2 cups strawberries , stems removed, roughly chopped

 - For the strawberry puree combine 1 cup stemmed and hulled strawberries with 2 tbsp sugar and ½ c water in a saucepan.
 Heat to a simmer and mash the berries to release their juices.
 Transfer to a blender and puree.
-Chill in an airtight container until ready to use.
+Chill in an airtight container until cold, 2-3 hours.
+Can be made a day ahead of time.
+You will have some puree leftover for a second batch of popsicles.

 - Pour into popsicle molds and freeze at least 8 hours.